visionaryspirit/KryptoJobs2Go_Blockchain_wallet/README.md

-## Integrating payment settlements with Ethereum Blockchain Network: Cryptocurrency Wallets
+## Unit 19 Homework: Cryptocurrency Wallet

 ![An image shows a wallet with bitcoin.](Images/19-4-challenge-image.png)